Ziyang-Yu/Ziyang-Yu.github.io/index.md

 My research encompasses Large Language Models, and Graph Neural Networks.
 I hold a strong academic background and have contributed to multiple research projects, constantly pushing the boundaries of what’s possible in the machine learning field.

-I have been actively looking for Ph.D. positions in <t style="color:red;">Fall 2025</t>.
-Feel free to reach out if there are any opportunities!

 ## Research Interests

 - **Graph Neural Networks:** Distributed training of GNN.